 Our mission is to enhance student success by providing “over and above” services to students with economic and academic barriers to their education.
 Another fundamental goal of the program is to increase the number of underrepresented students enrolled in community college.
 This is accomplished by providing an overall supportive environment with a variety of benefits and services.
 Eligibility is determined by academic and financial needs as mandated by the state.

-Before applying for EOPS, students must have applied for the Board of Governor's Fee Waiver through the Financial Aid Office and have taken their placement tests through Matriculation.
-Both the Financial Aid office and Matriculation are located in Watson Hall for student convenience.
+Before applying for EOPS, students must have applied for the Board of Governor's Fee Waiver through the Financial Aid Office and have taken their placement tests or turned in placement test scores to the Assessment Center.
+Both the Financial Aid office and Assessment Center are located in Watson Hall for student convenience.

 Resources for Education

-Application period is open year round for CARE/DSPS/CalWORKs and Foster Youth students.
+The application period is open year-round for CARE/DSPS/CalWORKs and Foster Youth students.